xaviermerino/CyberExtruder/README.md

 ## 🛠️ Building the Image
 > **Note:** If you would rather pull the image directly, visit this [page](https://github.com/xaviermerino/CyberExtruder-Private).
 It will take you to a private repository with instructions on how to pull the image, provided you have been granted prior access.
 Once pulled you may skip this section and keep following the guide.

-Assuming you have placed the `Aureus_Tracking` directory within the `Aureus` SDK directory as mentioned above, you can build the image using the provided `Dockerfile`.
+Assuming you have placed the `Aureus_Matcher` and `Aureus_Extractor` directories within the `Aureus` SDK directory as mentioned above, you can build the image using the provided `Dockerfile`.
 Navigate to the root of the repository and execute the following command:

 ```bash
 docker build -t cx:6.1.5 .